WDI-SEA/notes/05-express/express-jwt/codealong.md

 We're going to put our auth route/endpoint right in `index.js`.
 You could (and probably should later) extract it out, so that `index.js` doesn't become cluttered.

-onsidering we're _creating_ a token, we'll be using the `POST` HTTP verb.
+Considering we're _creating_ a token, we'll be using the `POST` HTTP verb.

 ```js
 //index.js